 Prevents Scams & Phishing

-Symantec’s 2017 Internet Security Threat Report has some real bad news for heavy email users.
-The report asserts that Business Email Compromise (BEC) scams targeted at least 400 million businesses every day with spear-phishing emails.
-Traditional and innovative cybersecurity attack measures that range from malicious link redirects to imposter emailing and even Man In the Middle Attacks were seen in large volume.
+Symantec’s Internet Security Threat Report has some really bad news for heavy email users.
+The report asserts that the Business Email Compromise (BEC) scam targeted at least 400 million businesses every day with spear-phishing emails.
+Traditional and innovative cybersecurity attack measures that range from malicious link redirects to imposter emailing and even Man In the Middle Attacks were seen in large volumes.

 To make thing worse, Intel in its phishing quiz found that more than 97% of customers could not identify phishing emails from genuine ones.
 Phishing mails are also believed to have a 90% open rate (SoS Daily News).